 In March of 2011 Zuffa purchased Strikeforce and announced that the promotion would continue to operate as a separate entity from the UFC.

-Since then much of the Strikeforce talent has migrated over to the UFC, including Diaz, Fabricio Werdum, Alistair Overeem, Henderson, Jason Miller, and Cung Lee.
-More are expected to make the jump as the UFC continues to sign chosen fighters that have expired Strikeforce contracts.
+That ended in 2013.
+Since then, the top Strikeforce talent has migrated over to the UFC, including Diaz, Fabricio Werdum, Alistair Overeem, Henderson, Jason Miller, and Cung Lee.